vbarbosavaz/simple-iris-webapp/README.md

 ## Dependencies

-## Running the app within a docker
+## Running the app within a docker container

 First go where you have cloned the project then enter into DSIA5201A_app folder